 The breed is an excellent foraging breed and can mature to 6-7 pounds from foraging alone.
 Females will lay 130-180 large eggs per year.
 The Cayuga breed produces a flavorful carcass.
 The carcass is more difficult to clean because of the dark feathers.
 Many breeders that raise Cayugas for meat solve this problem by skinning the bird rather than plucking it.

 Cayugas are exceptionally hardy and well-suited to cold climates.
-They can become very tame and gently if handled frequently.
+They can become very tame and gentle if handled frequently.

 If you’re a fan of the Cayuga but want something smaller, the East Indies may be the breed for you.
 The East Indies breed wasn’t developed in Asia, but here in the U.S. It’s thought that the breed was named with a foreign name to make it easier to sell.
 Many imported breeds could fetch a higher price tag simply for being ‘foreign’ breeds.